 Walking the streets of Argentine cities, you automatically learn about the country’s history.
 Not only are they named Rivadavia or Mitre after former presidents.
 Also, key data such as May 25 or July 9 are to find in basically every settlement around the country.

-With the revolution on May 25, 1810, began installation of several independent states.
-One of them were the United Provinces of Río de la Plata, basically today’s Patagonia.
+The revolution on May 25, 1810, began the installation of several independent states.
+One of them was the United Provinces of Río de la Plata, basically today’s Patagonia.

 Especially during the years around the turn of the 19th century, immigrants came in large numbers to Argentina.
 They were mostly from Italy and Spain.

-In 1940, officer Juan Domingo Perón maneuvered himself to power.
+In 1940, Officer Juan Domingo Perón maneuvered himself to power.
 To undermine a communist movement, he made great concessions to the workers.
-Forced industrialization and strong social policy granted certain prosperity for the masses.
+Forced industrialization and strong social policy granted certain prosperity to the masses.